 Digestive Enzymes

-There are several digestive enzymes available.
-Some digest proteins, while others digest starch and carbohydrates.
-Then you have enzymes that digest fat.
+There are protein-digesting enzymes, enzymes that digest starch and carbohydrates, and enzymes that digest fat.
 Amylase is the primary digestive enzyme responsible for breaking down gluten.
 Your saliva, pancreas, and stomach produce amylase.
-I recommend that those with celiac disease and gluten intolerance take Complete Enzymes.
-This acts as an extra precaution against a gluten reaction.
-They contain DPP-IV to help break down gluten.
-They also

 Binding agents